Samsung/tizen-docs/docs/application/tizen-studio/setup/advanced-configuration.md

 # Configure Package Manager

-The Package Manager configuration helps you to manage the packages of Tizen Studio.
-The Package Manager configuration, allows you to:
-- Change the options for the package repository for the main and extension SDK,
-- Change the proxy settings to access the package repository

-This section explains about various configuring and managing techniques using Package Manager.
-You can set the configuration for installing or updating Tizen Studio using one of the following methods:
+This page explains about configuring the package manager for setting up various related repositories and the proxy.
+By performing these configurations, you get the total control over all package repositories for the main and the extension SDK.
+It also enables you to modify the proxy settings for accessing these package repositories.

-Configure SDK
+Configure the SDK options by following one of the following procedures:

 - Configure Main SDK Package Repository
 - Configure Main SDK Image
 - Configure Extension SDK Repository
 - Configure Proxy

-Manage Extension Repository
+Manage extension SDK repositories by following one of the following procedures:

 - Add Extension Repository
 - Remove Extension Repository
 - Modify Extension Repository